aricasas/BEARR/README.md

 ![](img/full_scan_throughput.png)

 In this experiment, we measure the throughput of doing a full database scan as the database grows.
 Before the database grows to 256 MiB, the whole database can fit in the buffer pool, so the throughput has really high peaks when it has cached the SSTs and reads from memory.
-After 256 MiB, the throughput settles at ~140 MiB/sec.
-[TODO] change this number if new run changes
+After 256 MiB, the throughput settles at ~100 MiB/sec.

 ## Working process